nguyenvulebinh/browser-aec/README.md

 ## 🎯 What This Demo Shows

 This interactive demonstration illustrates how voice assistants and audio applications can use browser-built echo cancellation to remove their own generated audio from microphone input in real-time.
+The demo is completely self-contained with no external dependencies.

 ### Key Features:
 - **Real-time AEC Toggle**: Compare echo cancellation ON vs OFF instantly
-- **TTS Sample Audio**: Uses OpenAI's Alloy TTS voice for realistic testing
+- **Local TTS Sample**: Uses a built-in TTS voice for realistic testing
-- **File Upload Support**: Test with your own audio files
 - **Live Audio Visualization**: See microphone input and generated audio waveforms
 - **Recording Playback**: Hear the processed microphone audio after AEC
 - **Cross-browser Support**: Works in Chrome, Firefox, Safari (with compatibility notes)